NIH Grants Policy Statement

 For transition CDAs (K22 and K99/R00), because of the relatively short duration of the mentored phase of the award, a request for reduction in the appointment must address the impact of this action on the awardee's ability to make sufficient progress to meet the goals of the program.
 For example, a K99 awardee must describe how the request will affect the awardee's ability to transition to the R00 phase of the award.

-Candidates who hold additional appointments with an independent clinical practice plan, the VA or other organizations may not use these additional appointments to meet the minimum effort requirement.
+CDA recipients who hold additional appointments with an independent clinical practice plan, the VA or other organizations may not use these additional appointments to meet the minimum effort requirement.
 Responsibilities outside of the applicant organization appointment are not restricted; however, they also cannot be used to meet any minimum effort requirement.
-If a candidate has a dual appointment, they must also have a full-time appointment at the applicant institution and be able to meet the minimum effort requirement as part of that full-time appointment in order to qualify for a CDA.
-Candidates should contact the scientific/research and/or grants management contact in the relevant IC prior to preparing an application to discuss their eligibility.
+If a CDA recipient has a dual appointment, they must also have a full-time appointment at the applicant institution and be able to meet the minimum effort requirement as part of that full-time appointment in order to qualify for a CDA.
+Candidates are strongly encouraged to contact the scientific/research and/or grants management contact in the relevant IC prior to preparing an application to discuss their eligibility.

-Mentored CDA candidates are required to devote a minimum commitment equivalent of 9 calendar person months (75% or their full-time appointment at the applicant institution) to the career development and research objectives of the program specified in each FOA.
-The remaining 3 person months (25% effort), if applicable, can be divided among other research, clinical, and teaching activities only if these activities are consistent with the goals of the mentored CDA, i.e., the candidate's development into an independent investigator.
+Mentored CDA recipients are required to devote a minimum commitment equivalent of 9 calendar person months (75% or their full-time appointment at the applicant institution) to the career development and research objectives of the program specified in each FOA.
+The remaining 3 person months (25% effort), if applicable, can be divided among other research, clinical, and teaching activities only if these activities are consistent with the goals of the mentored CDA, i.e., the recipient's development into an independent investigator.
+Some NIH ICs allow less than 75% (but not lower than 50%) effort for certain clinical specialties.
+Applicants must consult the FOA and also IC Program staff for this exception.

-Mentored awardees are allowed to devote complementary effort without salary support on other research grants that include related research between the CDA and the research grant.
+Mentored K awardees are encouraged to apply for additional research grants during the tenure of their K award (see Concurrent Support below).
+Mentored CDA recipients are allowed to devote complementary effort without salary support on other research grants that include related research between the CDA and the research grant.
 In such cases where there is scientific overlap, the percent effort on the research grant is subsumed within the required effort of the CDA.
 However, there should not be significant duplication of the scope of the research supported by the CDA.
 Further, the related research must be consistent with the goals and objectives of the CDA.

 Provided they remain in a mentored status, mentored CDA recipients in the final two years of their support period are permitted to reduce the level of effort required for the CDA when they have competed successfully for peer-reviewed research awards from NIH or any Federal agency, if programmatic policy of the other Federal agency allows such an arrangement.
 Recipients are encouraged to obtain funding from NIH or other Federal sources either as a PD/PI on a competing research grant award or cooperative agreement or as a project leader on a competing multi-project award.